 We have chosen to limit the scope of our EPD to the assessment of the production stage only (cradle-to-gate) and they are based on single production units.
 We believe that this gives our customers a true picture of the environmental impacts of a product on the elements we control.
 In addition, we are able to produce EPD for the full life cycle of a structure or building, which is based on information supplied by the client rather than generic data.

 EPDs and carbon calculations can be accessed here.

 Bitumen tanks at Heathrow Express Asphalt plant with Demand Response technology

-We continue to purchase 99% of our electricity from renewable sources.
+Aggregate Industries continues to support the decarbonisation of the UK's electricity grid by commiting to purchasing our electricity supply from low carbon sources with zero emissions.
 We optimise the use of energy and promote energy efficiency, and, where practicable, the use of renewable energy sources and energy recovery, as well as generating our own electricity from renewable sources.

 We have teamed up with energy specialists Open Energi to identify our activities that fit the dynamic frequency response management profile.
 In other words, activities where we can safely automate the switching on or off of power – without affecting quality – in order to help balance the national electricity grid.